 Starting in early 2015, federal agencies will be required to save employee emails for at least seven years, and to save the emails of executive staff permanently.
-In sharp contrast, New York State is automatically destroying the emails of government employees after just 90 days, using a centralized computer system, unless they are saved by the employee who received them.
-Experts on archiving public records, in academia and government, believe New York's policy of automatically destroying emails will inevitably result in the destruction of some emails which are public records subject to disclosure under the state Freedom of Information Law.
+In sharp contrast, New York State uses a centralized computer system to automatically destroy the emails of government employees after just 90 days, unless the employee who received them manually saves them.

+Academic and government experts on information management believe New York's policy of automatically destroying emails will inevitably result in the destruction of some emails which are public records subject to disclosure under the state Freedom of Information Law.
+This is why, in their 2010 guidance to state agencies, experts at the New York State Archives called any policy which requires the automatic destruction of emails "unacceptable."